jkool702/OpenWrt-guest_wifi/README.md

 The command `service guest_wifi restart` is also supported.
 This will first check if the guest wifi network is running.
 If it is, it runs `wifi down; sleep 5; wifi up`.If it isn't, it runs the `up` command.

 NOTE: the up/down commands enable/disable the wireless interfaces in UCI (via the `disabled` option), **AND THEN IMPLEMENTS THE CHANGE BY RESTARTING THE ROUTER**.
 A notice will be printed to screen followed by a 10 second wait....If you do not want to immediately reboot the router, stop the running service (e.g. by pressing `ctrl` + `c`) before these 10 seconds are up.
-To prevent unncessary restarts, the up/down commands first check the guest wifi network state, and if it is already in the desired state then no action is performed. e.g., If the check determines the guest wifi is up and running properly, then running `service guest_wifi up` will not do anything (other than print some suggested actions that you can manually implement to the screen).

 # How the script sets everything up
 In setting up the guest wifi network, the following actions are performed: